NazarOps/GameControlSystem-/README.md

 # Additional Remarks
 The point of this project is not to build an advanced gaming control system, but instead to simply demonstrate design patterns and their purpose

+## Reflection

+Design patterns help structure code and make systems easier to extend and maintain.
+However, they should not be overused in very small projects, since they can introduce unnecessary complexity.
+In this project they were implemented in a simplified way to demonstrate their purpose.